 Reasonable common sense, judgment and the pursuit of mutual goodwill should result in the positive resolution of scheduling conflicts.
 The regular campus appeals process applies if a mutually satisfactory arrangement cannot be achieved.

-The link to this policy is available in the Religious Creed section of the Academic Calendar webpage.
+This policy is available for review in the Religious Holidays & Religious Creed Policy section of the Academic Calendar webpage.

 ACCOMMODATION FOR PREGNANCY AND PARENTING